jdczerwonka/udacity/full-stack/movie-trailer-website/README.txt

 Project Title: Movie Trailer Website

 Project Purpose: To complete the first project requirements for the Full Stack Web Developer Nanodegree as laid out by Udacity.

 Project Description: This project takes a list of movie and television id's from themoviedb.org and uses its corresponding API to pull relevant details related to the content and stores that data in a class.
 From this list of classes, two webpages are dynamically generated using preconfigured content provided by Udacity which was further edited by the author.
 The webpages are stored in the same location as the python scripts and one is automatically opened on the users computer.

+I modified the overall structure of the original project to make it easier to add content.
+I didn't want to manually create an instance of a class and traverse the web to find the corresponding information, images, and videos everytime I wanted to add a new piece of content that I liked.
+While more work, I feel that this solution is more robust both for adding content or adding more information about that content post hoc.

-Module Connections: my_entertainment_center.py references create_media.py and my_favorites.py.
+Project Connections: my_entertainment_center.py references create_media.py and my_favorites.py.
 It is the only script that needs to be run to generate the webpages.

 Project Contents: